GBillotey/Fractalshades/docs/index.rst

 Fractalshades |version| documentation
 =====================================

 Fractalshades is a Python package for creating static and interactive visualisations of 2d fractals.
-It targets Windows and Unix operating systems and implements efficient algorithms for very-deep exploration of the Mandelbrot set (*1.e-2000* scale and beyong).
+It targets Windows and Unix operating systems and implements efficient algorithms for very-deep exploration of the Mandelbrot and the Burning Ship sets (*1.e-2000* scale and beyong).

 .. toctree::